thirdweb-dev/js/packages/solana/README.md

 // First, we instantiate the SDK and connect to Solana devnet const sdk = ThirdwebSDK.fromNetwork("devnet");

-// Next, we pass in a signer to the SDK (you can generate this or use your own)
+// Next, we pass in a keypair to the SDK (you can generate this or use your own)
-// If you want to generate this, you can use Kepair.generate() from @solana/web3.js const signer = {
+// You can also generate one, using Kepair.generate() from @solana/web3.js const keypair = Keypair.fromSecretKey(...)
-  publicKey: "...",
-  secretKey: "...",
-};
-sdk.wallet.connect(signer);
+sdk.wallet.connect(keypair);

 // Finally, we can deploy a new NFT Collection program const address = await sdk.deployer.createNftCollection({